By: Leslie Pinkerton, Marketing Content Manager

 What is MarcomCentral?

-Additionally, marketing managers and executives can ensure brand integrity by overseeing how marketing assets are being used in the field.
+With a tool like this, marketing managers and executives can ensure brand integrity by overseeing how marketing assets are being used in the field.
 Not only does this maintain brand consistency, but it protects your brand from rogue marketing strategies.

 The Marketer’s Guide to Content Management Technologies, Gleanster, August 2013